zer2/fantasy-basketball-optimizer/notes.md

 The most important weaknesses to keep in mind for H-scoring are
 * There is no implicit handling of value above replacement differences across positions.
-The algorithm understands that it cannot pick all players of the same position when evaluating punting strategies, but it does not adjust H-scores by position.
+The algorithm understands that it cannot pick all players of the same position when through the &nu parameter, but it does not adjust H-scores by position.
 If the algorithm is leaning towards centers to align with its punting strategy, you might want to pick players of other positions even if they have slightly lower H-scores.
 The degree to which you should do this depends on how strict your league is on position players vs. utilities